Garmin Run Asia Series Singapore 2025: A Triumphant Return Marked by Smiles, Precision, and Top Performances

 6,000 Runners, One Shared Passion

 At dawn, more than 6,000 runners gathered at the Marina Barrage, their energy buzzing against the iconic skyline.
+This eclipsed last year's participation numbers of 5,000 runners, while many keen observers and reluctant observers looked from afar at how the event would turn out.
 Participants took on two categories — the 21.1KM Half Marathon and the 10KM Competitive Run — both designed to challenge endurance while celebrating personal progress.

 With the sun rising over the bay, runners moved in unison to the rhythm of their strides, supported by Garmin’s latest running technology — including the Forerunner 570 and Forerunner 970 — keeping athletes on pace, tracking every heartbeat, split, and stride with precision.